Composition of Relational Features with an Application to Explaining Black-Box Predictors: Empirical Evaluation of CRMs as Explanation Machines

 For the real-world datasets, the current state-of-the-art predictions are from a Graph Neural Network (GNN) constructed using the background knowledge described earlier \citep{dash2022inclusion}.
 However, the GNN model constitutes a black-box model, since it does not produce any explanations for its predictions.
 We investigate equipping this black-box model with CRM model for explanation.
 The method is as follows:

-\begin{enumerate} \item[] For each problem: \begin{enumerate}[(a)] \item Construct the dataset $D$ consisting of problem instances and their predictions of the target model; \item Generate a subset of $\Mu$-simple feature-clauses in the mode-language for the problem.
-The restrictions used for synthetic data are used to constrain the subset; \item Construct a CRM using Procedure \ref{alg:randcrm} with the $\Mu$-simple features and the data $D$.
+\begin{enumerate} \item[] For each problem: \begin{enumerate}[label=(\alph*), leftmargin=1.5\parindent] \item Construct the dataset $D$ consisting of problem instances and their predictions of the target model; \item Generate a subset of $\Mu$-simple feature-clauses in the mode-language for the problem.
+The restrictions used for synthetic data are used to constrain the subset; \item Construct a CRM using \autoref{alg:randcrm} with the $\Mu$-simple features and the dataset $D$.
 The weights for the CRM are obtained using the training data used by the state-of-the-art methods and the SGD-based weight-update procedure; and \item Obtain the predictive fidelity of the CRM model to the predictions of the target model. \end{enumerate} \end{enumerate}

-The following additional details are relevant: \begin{itemize} \item As with the synthetic data, the compositional depth for the CRMs is 3.
+The following additional details are relevant: \begin{itemize} \item As with the synthetic data, the compositional depth for the CRMs is set to $3$.
 Again, we do not use $\rho_1$ operations, since the mode-declarations allow equalities.
-The constraints on input feature-clauses is the same as those used for synthetic data; \item The CRM implementation is the same as the one used for synthetic data.
+The constraints on input feature-clauses is the same as those used for synthetic data;\footnote{Our choice for the compositional depth of $3$ is also loosely-based on our previous work on Deep Relational Machines (DRMs: \citep{dash2018large}).
+However, we note that a depth higher than $3$ will increase the complexity of a CRM (due to increase in number of layers and neurons), which might result in better predictive performance of a CRM.
+We expect that in practice the depth bound will be treated as a hyperparameter and subject to the usual forms of hyperparameter optimisation.} \item The CRM implementation is the same as the one used for synthetic data.
 We perform a grid-search of the learning rate for the Adam optimiser using the parameter grid: $\{0.01, 0.001, 0.005, 0.0001\}$.
 The total number of training epochs is $10$, with early-stopping mechanism~\citep{prechelt1998early} with a patience period of $3$; \item As with the synthetic data, we provide a baseline comparison against the `majority class' predictor; \item Unlike the synthetic data, no pre-defined set of acceptable feature-clauses exists, and therefore no estimate of explanatory fidelity is possible.
 Correspondingly, there is no baseline provided either. \end{itemize}